General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Identify all of the actresses who’ve portrayed Princess Margaret in The Crown to this point.

-- In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
+- In The Crown collection three, Prince Philip meets with the Apollo 11 astronauts in 1969.
 Identify all three astronauts in query.

-- By which Welsh city did a younger Prince Charles be taught Welsh?
+- During which Welsh city did a younger Prince Charles study Welsh?

 - Who performed Prime Minister Anthony Eden in The Crown?